< Back

 Monitoring: AWS Glue

 AWS Glue is a fully-managed, serverless data integration service provided by Amazon Web Services (AWS).
-It makes it easy to extract, transform, and load (ETL) data for analytics using popular open-source tools such as Apache Spark and Apache Hive.
+It makes extracting, transforming, and loading (ETL) data for analytics easy by using popular open-source tools such as Apache Spark and Apache Hive.
 AWS Glue provides a visual interface to create, run, and monitor ETL jobs.
-With AWS Glue, users can easily connect to a variety of data sources, including on-premises data stores, Amazon S3, and JDBC-compatible data sources.
+With AWS Glue, users can easily connect to various data sources, including on-premises data stores, Amazon S3, and JDBC-compatible data sources.

 Why should you monitor AWS Glue?